Heat Diffusion Equation (2D)

 If the problem is linear and the exact solution is reached within a single iteration step, the system of equations reduces to Equation (22).
 Thus, one can solve the system directly via a left matrix division:

-\[\begin{equation} \bf{x} = \mathbf{K}^{-1} \bm{b}. \end{equation}\]
+\[\begin{equation} \bf{x} = \mathbf{K}^{-1} \mathbf{b}. \end{equation}\]

 Boundary Conditions

-The coefficient matrix remains the same, even in the presence of the given boundary conditions.
-However, the right-hand side must be updated accordingly (by setting $\bm{r}=0$ and adding the known parameters to the right-hand side of the equations).
-Thus, the equations for the centroids adjacent to the boundaries are defined as:
+The coefficient matrix remains unchanged in the presence of the boundary conditions.
+However, the right-hand side must be updated accordingly (by setting $\mathbf{r}=0$ and adding the known boundary contributions to the right-hand side).
+The equations for the centroids adjacent to the boundaries are then given by:

 Dirichlet Boundary Conditions